 He continued talking.
 I wanted to explain to him that I was just planning to stay out of school for the one quarter that I had been laid off, and that I would return to school the following quarter.
-I realized I was going to need some money from him when I did return to school and that he was therefore indeed going to have some say-so in the matter.
+I realized that I was going to need some money from him when I did return to school and that he was therefore indeed going to have some say-so in the matter.

 The more we talked, the more I began to wonder exactly what it did mean that I had been laid off for a quarter.
 And the more I thought about it, the more unsure I became.
 I began to wonder if the lay-off might not indeed have been mandatory rather than voluntary.

 Having decided to find out what the lay-off meant, I returned to the school.
 When I arrived I found myself involved in some kind of hearing being conducted in an open field.
 I was sitting amongst some people gathered together in several rows of chairs.
 Apparently I was on trial and they were my judges.
-Several professors were here, but professor Dohoney was the only one I recognized.
+Several professors were there, but professor Dohoney was the only one I recognized.

 Obviously the faculty was taking the whole matter quite seriously.
 I now realized my being laid off wasn't voluntary as I had previously thought; the lay-off was indeed mandatory.
-I had been laid off and wouldn't be able to attend school even if I wanted to.
+I had been laid off and I wouldn't be able to attend school even if I wanted to.

 By now I had decided I did indeed want to return.
-I began thinking that somehow I hadn't received proper notice and had been denied due process of law.
+I began thinking that somehow I hadn't received proper notice and that I had been denied due process of law.
 I wasn't even sure why I had been laid off.